thorerismann/hdbot/README.md

 home folder
-preprocess.pynb - cleans up data and prepares for use 2020_descriptive.ipynb - runs descriptive statistics on the data words_2020.ipynb - file where the report is constructed and published
+preprocess.pynb - cleans up data and prepares for use 2020_descriptive.ipynb - primary analysis of the data words_2020.ipynb - file where the report is constructed and published

 pictures folder